flokli/domeScreens/README.md

 -	 Ascii arts

 # MQTT
-what is shown on the screens will be controlable form MQTT, somehting like so
+What is shown on the screens will be controlable form MQTT, somehting like so

 > topic /screens/"computer1"/"screen1"/mode <-- set mode